ochukoemudia/kubernetes_ml/README.md

 This is a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on the data source site.
 This project tests your ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

+##What does this project do?

+Run a docker container

+Upload container into a public registry (hub.docker.com)

+Run the deployed application in a Kubernetes cluster

+Integrate with CircleCI for continuous integration

 ### Files Explaination

-Dockerfile - Contains commands used to create a docker image Makefile - Contains useful set of commands to setup environment, run tests and run lints app.py - Python flask app that returns predictions about housing prices when requested using API calls make_prediction.sh - Send API request to Flash app running and receives response run_docker.sh - Script to build and run docker image locally upload_docker.sh - Script to tag and upload docker image to docker hub run_kubernetes.sh - Script to setup and run app on kubernetes .circleci/config.yml: CircleCI configuration file for running the tests templates/index.html: Frontend of this project where you can send input and receive a prediction
+Dockerfile - Contains commands used to create a docker image

+Makefile - Contains useful set of commands to setup environment, run tests and run lints

+app.py - Python flask app that returns predictions about housing prices when requested using API calls

+make_prediction.sh - Send API request to Flash app running and receives response

+run_docker.sh - Script to build and run docker image locally

+upload_docker.sh - Script to tag and upload docker image to docker hub

+run_kubernetes.sh - Script to setup and run app on kubernetes

+.circleci/config.yml: CircleCI configuration file for running the tests

+templates/index.html: Frontend of this project where you can send input and receive a prediction

 ## Requirements